SwissDataScienceCenter/renku/docs/user/templates.rst

 These two files are where you write in your conda (``environment.yml``) and pip (``requirements.txt``) library dependencies.
-This is so that when you kill a notebook or anyone forks your project, (re)starting an interactive environment session will pre-install your libraries.
+This is so that when you kill a notebook or anyone forks your project, (re)starting a session will pre-install your libraries.

 To make it easy to remember to write your dependencies to this file, instead of ``pip install <library>`` in a terminal, for instance, you can get into the